Janesh7/CPP_DSA/13. Recursion/readme.md

 ----------------------------------------------------------------
 <br />

+Q Count Ways To Reach The N-th Stairs

 Taking the last steps into consideration, the guy wouldve jumped from the last step(1 jump) or the one before it (2 jumps), hence gives the recurrence relation: